djeada/Git-Notes/notes/03_making_changes.md

 git reset --soft HEAD~
 ```

+This approach allows you to adjust your last commit without losing any work, providing a chance to refine your changes.

 II. **Undo the Last Commit and Unstage the Changes:**

 To undo the last commit and unstage the changes (but keep them in the working directory), use the `git reset HEAD~` command.
 This will make the changes appear as if they were never staged or committed.